Everyone knows that using coupons saves money, right? Well, maybe not. It all depends on how you use them.

 Level 2– Smart Shoppers who look at sales ad as they enter the store and try to buy some sale items.

 Level 3 -Smarter Shoppers who look at the sales ads ahead of time, make a menu and grocery list.
 Perhaps they cut coupons for items they want to buy.

 Level 4-Savvy Shoppers who make a menu based on the sales ad, cut coupons for some items.

 Level 5- Super Savvy Shoppers who look at all the available sales ads, visit multiple stores to purchase the “loss leaders”, make a menu based on items in the pantry and fridge along with super sale items and who use coupons combined with the super sale prices to pay the absolute lowest cost.

 Super Savvy Shoppers know to wait to use coupons until prices hit rock bottom in order to score a great deal.
 You can read more about this strategy here.

 If you are just beginning to use coupons, here are some ideas to get started:

-4. Use Electronic Coupons-Websites like Shortcuts and Kroger offer coupons which can be loaded to your shopper card.
+Some grocery stores like Kroger offer coupons which can be loaded to your shopper card.
 The amounts will be automatically deducted off your order at checkout.
 You should be aware that these coupons do not always work and there is no way to remedy the situation if that occurs.

 Once you check the deals, make a grocery list including the coupons you need.
 Then print and cut the coupons, place them in your binder or envelope (I have an envelope for each store) and go shopping!
 You can also read Why I Shop at Multiple Stores here.